Trekking in New Zealand

 It’s easy to see why so many visitors flock to New Zealand each year – where else in the world can you trek through rainforest, kayak with fur seals, hike along a glacier, stroll up volcanic peaks and then go surfing on the beach?
 New Zealand has a unique and stunning mixture of landscapes waiting to be discovered.

 Day 1 and 2 – Flight to Auckland

 Day 3 – Auckland

-Take rest day to recover from the long journey to New Zealand.
+Take rest day to recover from your journey to New Zealand.
 Auckland is a wonderful city with a mixture of old and modern architecture.
-If you have time, check out the Sky Tower restaurant which revolves while you eat to give amazing views over the city and the harbor.
+If you have time, check out the Sky Tower restaurant which revolves while you eat to give amazing views over the city and the harbour.

 Day 4 – Auckland to Rotorua

 From your hotel in Auckland you will be transported to Rotorua which is a place like no other in the world.
 Due to volcanic activity, geysers of hissing, steaming and scalding water roar from deep within the earth and shoot high into the air.
 There are also pools of hot bubbling mud and hot mineral water springs where you can relax and soak up the scenery of the towering volcanoes that once formed this area.

 Day 5 – Auckland to Whirinaki Rainforest